AradhyaMaheshwari-bit/LifeOS/docs/Rules.md

 ## Sleep

-If:
+**If:**

-- Lunch time is known
+- Lunch time is known.
-- No activity is recorded afterward
+- No activity is recorded afterward.
-- Sleep ends at a known time
+- Sleep ends at a known time.

-Then:
+**Then:**

-Infer sleep start approximately 2–3 hours after lunch.
+Infer the sleep start time approximately **2 hours after lunch**.

+Add the following to `summary.notes`:

+> "Sleep start time inferred using the agreed LifeOS inference rule."

 ---

 ## Study

-If:
+**If:**

-- Study begins
+- Study start time is known.
-- No interruption is mentioned
+- No interruption is mentioned.
-- Study ends at a known time
+- Study end time is known.

+**Then:**

-Treat it as one continuous study session.
+Treat it as **one continuous study session**.

+Only create multiple study sessions if the user explicitly indicates they stopped and started again.

 ---

 ## Workout

-If:
+**If:**

-- Workout is briefly interrupted
+- A workout is briefly interrupted.
-- Workout resumes afterward
+- The workout resumes afterward.

+**Then:**

-Treat it as one workout session.
+Treat it as **the same workout session**.

-Only create another session if a completely separate workout is performed.
+Only create another workout session if the user clearly states it became a separate workout.

 ---

 ## Meals

+### Food Structure

 If the user says:

-Egg Curry and Rice
+> Egg Curry and Rice

 Store: